-All approved building plans lodged with us from July 2018 are freely available through PD Online.
+All approved building plans lodged with us from July 2018 are freely available through the Development Enquiry Tool.
 For more information or to ask questions about online building plans, please email us at firstname.lastname@example.org or contact our team.

 Planning and development searches